 The world-renowned Indianapolis Children's Museum offers free admission from 4-8 pm on the first Thursday of each month and on Martin Luther King Jr. Day and Christmas Eve.
 The museum also offers reduced admission for Presidents Day.

-Check Campus Life for information about reduced rates for Theatre Department productions (contact the Theatre Department Box Office in Lilly Hall, room 130 or call 940-9247).
+Check Butler Arts & Events Center's website for information about reduced rates for Theatre Department productions (contact the Theatre Department Box Office in Lilly Hall, room 130 or call 317-940-6444).

 Discounted movie passes for AMC and Regal/United Artists Theaters may be purchased in the PuLSE Office located in Atherton Union, room 101.

-Butler students may obtain discounted season or single tickets to Clowes Presents.
+Butler students may obtain discounted season or single tickets to Butler Arts Center performances.
 Call (317) 940-6444 to learn more, check out the Clowes Hall web site, subscribe to Clowes eNews; or look for information on Clowes Hall's facebook or twitter pages.

 In addition to being able to buy Dawg Bucks for food and snack purchases on campus, some nearby restaurants also accept them for tender.